 Its function is to display large imagery for an audience, like students in a lecture hall or employees in a conference room.

 Projector screens are made to be permanent (fixed), semi-permanent, or mobile.

-They can also be curved or flat screen.
+They can also be curved or flat screens.